juniorgasparotto/SysCommand/documentation/en.md

 # <a name="input" />Input

-We call all lines of input that the user types commands and sends it to the application.
-Input formats are divided between `arguments` and `actions` .
+We split the input of user on two entities: `arguments` and `actions` .

 ## <a name="input-arguments" />`Arguments`